donalharrison/no1_system/docs/characters/Traits.md

 Traits describe the characters general qualities and characteristics, and categorize their Skills.

+Traits determine the character’s starting Skills at character creation.
+Players choose a number of Skills equal to their Trait and gain +1 Skill Rating in those skills.

 Traits are also used to re-roll 1s during a Waypoint.
 Each player rolls 1d6 to determine which Trait is focused at the beginning of a Waypoint.
 For the duration of that Waypoint, the player may re-roll any dice result of 1 equal to their focused Trait.

-Traits also determine the character’s starting Skills at character creation.
-Players choose a number of Skills equal to their Trait and gain +1 Skill Rating in those skills.

 ## Dangerous